 Advancing during the winter as ice grows and retreating in the summer as thinner ice melts, Arctic sea ice reaches its minimum extent in September and maximum extent in March.

 The importance of sea ice cannot be overstated.
-It has a critical role in the global energy budget that drives our climate and weather.
-The surface of the ice is so bright that much of the sunlight reaching it reflects off of it back into space.
+It has a critical role in the global energy budget that drives Earth's climate and weather.
+The surface of the ice is so bright that much of the sunlight reaching it reflects back into space.
 Areas of ocean covered by ice don’t absorb as much solar energy as darker open-water surfaces and are vital to keeping temperatures in the polar regions and Northern Hemisphere relatively cool.
-Without sea ice cover, more solar energy is absorbed and oceanic temperatures rise, sparking a cycle of warming and melting.
+Without sea ice cover, more solar energy is absorbed and oceanic temperatures rise, sparking a feedback cycle of warming and melting.
 This increase in temperature and resulting loss of ice can lead to even greater warming over time, making the polar regions the most sensitive areas to climate change on Earth.